Viveksingh1313/nextjs-serverless-component/README.md

     bucketName:     kcz5psg-8lw281y
     distributionId: E12EMW8XEGS2910
   ```
-The above crendentials won't work for you, however when you run serverless command a similar key/value paire will be genaretd, and you can use appUrl as your host to check if you deployment works.
+The above crendentials won't work for you, however when you run serverless command a similar key/value pair
+will be generated, and you can use appUrl as your host to check if you deployment works.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.